The unfunniest comedy

 Restless in my boredom, I reflected.
 After reading Robert Conquest’s groundbreaking history The Great Terror and the first volume of The Gulag Archipelago in the early 1970’s, I read all the memoirs of life under Stalin that I could get my hands on.
 Among them were Nadezhda Mandelstam’s Hope Against Hope, Lev Navrozov’s The Education of Lev Navrozov, Alexander Dolgun’s Alexander Dolgun’s Story: An American in the Gulag, Anton Antonov-Ovseyenko’s The Time of Stalin, and others.
 These moving books provided an education.
 They opened my eyes.

-I also thought of two excellent works of history: Jonathan Brent’s Stalin’s Last Crime: The Plot Against the Jewish Doctors and Joshua Rubinstein’s The Last Days of Stalinn.
+I also thought of two excellent works of history: Jonathan Brent’s Stalin’s Last Crime: The Plot Against the Jewish Doctors and Joshua Rubinstein’s The Last Days of Stalin.

 The subject of Stalin is of permanent interest and continuing relevance.
 Nicholas Eberstadt draws on his knowledge of the Stalinist model of totalitarian tyranny to understand North Korea.
 By contrast with the time I spent seated at The Death of Stalin, I found Bill Kristol’s recent interview of Eberstadt (below) to be worth every minute of my time (the text of the interview is posted here).
-Eberstadt knows what he is talking about and, like so many AEI fellows present and past, should be on an elite university faculty somewhere teaching the next generation.
+Eberstadt knows what he is talking about and, like so many AEI fellows past and present, should be on an elite university faculty somewhere teaching the next generation of leaders.
 He is a great teacher.